ximpledev/webpack-test/README.md

 entry: {
   app: './app.js', // 'app' is chunk name; './' has to be added.
 }

+where
+context is an absolute string
+to the directory that contains the entry files.

 - add fav.js for app.js to import
 var fav = 'Webpack is my fav!';